• Skip to main content

 Other districts which make up the wider Wakefield area include Pontefract, Knottingley, Featherstone, Castleford, Normanton and Hemsworth.
 The first five of these towns together are also known as the Five Towns area.
 The historic town of Pontefract has good local amenities and is known for Pontefract Castle, Pontefract Races and the Pontefract Liquorice Festival.

-Castleford and Normanton, in particular, have easy access to the many business and industrial parks along the M62, so landlords might look at buy to let opportunities letting to tenants who work in these locations.
+Castleford and Normanton, in particular, have easy access to the many business and industrial parks along the M62, so landlords might look at buy-to-let opportunities letting to tenants who work in these locations.

 The Wakefield outer districts offer a range of property opportunities.
 The main towns are generally lower-mid price property areas offering good value houses and flats but there are also some popular commuter villages where prices are higher.